-The framework contained in the MCA is applicable to PPPs in building new ports on DBFOT basis.
-With some modifications, it can be applied to transfer of existing ports from the Government to private entities.
+The framework contained in the MCA is applicable to PPPs in building new port terminals at existing ports.
+With some modifications, it can be applied to transfer of existing port terminals from the Government/ Trust to private entities.
+Similarly, with some modifications, it can also be applied to PPPs for building new ports on DBFOT basis.